trstlabs/intento/docs/docs/using-flows/icq.md

 Once the queried data is retrieved, it can be used for [**comparisons**](./conditions.md#comparison-operators) or to establish [**feedback loops**](./conditions.md#feedback-loops).
 For example, if a queried balance exceeds a certain threshold, you can trigger an action to stake the excess funds.
 Likewise, if a validator’s status on one chain changes, you can automatically adjust delegations or governance votes on another chain.

-This capability unlocks numerous possibilities for cross-chain automation, simplifying multi-chain dApp logic and empowering developers to build more dynamic and responsive applications in the interchain ecosystem.
+This capability unlocks numerous possibilities for cross-chain workflows, simplifying multi-chain dApp logic and empowering developers to build more dynamic and responsive applications in the interchain ecosystem.

 ## Integrating ICQs